-A couple of considerations with batteries – Where it is located on the frame and the size of the battery.
+A couple of considerations with an electric bike battery – Where it is located on the frame and the size of the battery.

 The position of the battery on an ebike can be over the rear rack, mounted centrally on the frame or integrated into the frame.